rauchg/wifi-password/Readme.md

 $ wifi-password <ssid>
 ```

-To put it straight in your clipboard for pasting elsewhere (OS X only):
+To put it straight in your clipboard for pasting elsewhere (macOS only):

 ```
 $ wifi-password | pbcopy